top of page

 4

-• At visit conclusion, know and recap the plan by stating it aloud and asking your questions.
 Ex.
 You want me to see a specialist/consultant?
 Will your office schedule the visit or do I need to do that?
 You want me to take Metformin and call if I have side effects.
 Are you giving me a prescription or will you call it into my pharmacy?
 Is that the brand name or will the medication have a different name?
 (When you fill the prescription, double check it is correct).

 5